jhopia/me/README.md

 Found some new homes!

 # About Me
-I have been at [CWT (primary subsidiary of Carlson in Minnetonka, MN)](https://www.mycwt.com) since my first gig out of college, dating back to 1996.
+I have been at [CWT (was primary subsidiary of Carlson in Minnetonka, MN until late 2021)](https://www.mycwt.com) since my first gig out of college, dating back to 1996.

 I find motivation and passion behind building high performing engineering teams, being involved in an engineering cultured company and open by default approach to communications.
 I have experience in influencing cultures on teams I have worked on that have tenants of trust, default to open, customer focused, winning spirit, product mindset, and cost consciousness.